Strandgaard96/spotify-dashboard/README.md

 <!-- ABOUT THE PROJECT -->
 ## About
-I am trying to make an online spotify data exploration app for fun.
+I am trying to make a spotify data exploration app for fun.

 ### Built With